TonytheAlias/TonytheAlias/README.md

 -# 💫 About Me:
 Hey I'm Tyreek, I am a software developer that goal is to make my ideas come to life.
-I have frontend and backend experience with languages such as javascript, HTML, CSS, C#, C++ and Python.
+I have frontend and backend experience with languages such as Javascript, HTML, CSS, C#, C++, Python, and SQL.
 I am also experience with frameworks such as react.js and .Net Maui.
-I am currently impoving my knowledge of React.js and Python.
-Also, I am currently working on a shopping website called someshopping.
+I am currently impoving my knowledge of React.js and Python, deveoping my full stack capabilities by working on a project called SomeShopping.

 ## 🌐 Socials: